-- The story of the room
+1. Designing the story of the escape room

-- The story of the players’ experience
+2. Designing the story of the players’ experience

 What players take from an escape room experience is the story of their interactions with their friends.
 The memories of a certain puzzle are not as relevant as the memories of how they solved a puzzle and what impact it had on their team.
-For example, during “Blind Tiger”, my friend Ryan was adamant that knowing shapes would come into play, and at the end, there was a moment when figuring out that a stick of dynamite fit in a triangular hole under a safe that he was vindicated.
+For example, during Blind Tiger, my teammate Ryan was adamant that knowing shapes would come into play, and at the end, there was a moment when figuring out that a stick of dynamite fit in a triangular hole under a safe that he was vindicated.

 While designing puzzles for escape rooms is essential, it should not be the focus.
-For me, puzzles in escape rooms tend to skew towards too difficult rather than too easy, and because escape rooms are about the experience with your team, I feel that it is more advantageous to simplify puzzles and improve physical interactions, using the space to its full potential.
+In my experience, puzzles in escape rooms tend to skew towards too difficult rather than too easy.
+Because escape rooms are about the experience with your team, it is more advantageous to simplify puzzles and improve physical interactions, using the space to its full potential.

 Automated or computerised parts of puzzles are a great way of doing this (doors swinging open automatically, lights lighting up at the solution of a puzzle).
 But, even simple sound effects and design for spectacle (think scale, grandeur, and dry ice) would add a lot to the team’s narrative of solving a room.